RediSearch/RediSearch/docs/Administration.md

 ## Master/Slave Replication

-RediSearch supports replication inherently, and using a master/slave set-up, you can use slaves for fail-over; On top of that, slaves can be used for searching, to load-balance read traffic.
+RediSearch supports replication inherently, and using a master/slave set-up, you can use slaves for high availability.
+On top of that, slaves can be used for searching, to load-balance read traffic.

 ## Cluster Support